In today’s market, understanding what salespeople want in their next career move is imperative.

 One last thing to keep in mind regarding comp…

-Sites like Payscale and Glassdoor will give you ranges and averages to help you know “what to expect.”
+Places like Payscale, Glassdoor, or the multitude of sales communities will give you ranges and averages to help you know “what to expect.”
 But in my experience, those are often horribly inaccurate.

-So keep in mind that the market will always speak loudest regarding compensation and that not all salespeople are created equal.
+So keep in mind that the market will always speak loudest regarding compensation and that not all VP of Sales or salespeople are created equal.

-This means how you treat them is crucial – they’re evaluating you just as much as you’re evaluating them.
+This means how you treat them is crucial – they’re evaluating you just as much as you’re evaluating them… every step of the way.
+The “how you do one thing is how you do everything” saying rings true.

 Put yourself in their shoes:

-Let’s not forget, the market is insanely competitive and they have options.
+Let’s not forget, the market is insanely competitive and they have a plethora of options.

 How to create a better candidate experience